duopeng/oocystMeter/README.md

 docker run -it --shm-size=8gb --name=oocyst_container pengxunduo/oocyst:d2_v0.6_py38
 ```
 ### (4) Run example to verify installation
+from inside a container started by (3), execute the following commands:
 ```
 cd midgut_oocyst_segmentation

 python oocyst_segmentation.py --dir test_images
 ```
 ### Notes:
-- Warnings about "image_list.py:88: UserWarning: __floordiv__ is deprecated," can be ignored.
+- Warnings can be ignored, e.g.: "...image_list.py:88: UserWarning: __floordiv__ is deprecated..." .
-- The docker image can be pulled from docker hub using the following command:
+- Instead of building the Docker image, a pre-built image can be pulled using the following command:
 ```
 docker pull pengxunduo/oocyst:d2_v0.6_py38
 ```